 If all of this seems overly restrictive, it should be noted we are referring here to how our organization conducts itself and encourages behavior at our events and in our publications.
 Individuals who may be members are, of course, free to act as they choose.
 And, it is not that these ‘things we are not’ are necessarily bad or wrong.
 But our Society, if it is to be an example of a sacred space must live up to the etymology of sacred, as in ‘set apart’.
 There needs to be a space apart from the sectarian strife, the conflict, the political rants, and so on for naturalists.
 In that space we can focus on compassion, listening, inspiration, and love for all people regardless of their beliefs.
 This is what naturalists have not had and many of these aims I’ve described are an effort to give them that.

-The large niche on our other side are the mystics – the ‘Spiritual Supernaturalists’ one might say.
+The large niche on our other side are the ‘spiritual supernaturalists’, from the conservative literalists of traditional religions to New Age.
 Like us, these folks are into spiritual practices and may even be focused on cultivation of the self for greater happiness and a better world.
 But they also believe in other unfounded ‘ways of knowing’ which might include pseudoscientific, paranormal, or supernatural means.
 Or they might have these views and mistakenly believe them to be scientifically verified.
 Also, many of them don’t even know they aren’t naturalists in the sense we mean.
 They may see the word and think it means merely ‘lovers of nature’.

 These folks may not share our spiritual practice of Epoche – humbly withholding assent to that which has not been proved.
 These, like those in the niche to our other side, are not bad people.
 Many of them may be more likely to see the value in ‘humility in our claims’ and in reason, than those on the other (atheist/skeptical) side seeing the value of spiritual practices and rituals.
 To use the vernacular of many spiritual groups, which already embrace a wide diversity of paths – ours is the naturalist path and should be able to exist in their communities with equal tolerance on both sides.